diegomorin8/Deep-Neural-Networks-for-Piano-Music-Transcription/README.md

-# Deep-Neural-Networks-for-Piano-Music-Transcription
+# Deep Neural Networks for Piano Music Transcription

-Deep Neural Networks for Piano Music Transcription - Project for the course DT2119 - Speech and Speaker recognition KTH
+DT2119 Speech and Speaker Recognition course's project at KTH Royal Institute of Technology.